-It is possible to spend an entire day here if you aim to take in all the park's stunning features and numerous recreation activities.
 The sheer variety of entertainment, education and conservation facilities will cater to the entire family and your experience will remain in your memory to love, enjoy and cherish for the rest of your life.

 With numerous restaurants and food kiosks, it offers a large choice of refreshments and snacks within the park premises.
-There are also many shops with an exciting variety of souvenirs & special gifts.

 We start from your arrival in the Chek Lap Kok Hong Kong International Airport, Lantau Island.

-Get on the Airport Express MTR Trains that will bring you straight to the city.
-It is ideal to get an Airport Express Tourist Octopus Card(3-days Transport Pass, HK$220).
-This pass will afford you a one way 24 minutes ride on the Express Trains to Hong Kong Island, 3 days unlimited rides on the MTR and HK$20 worth on any other public transport.
-If you buy the HK$300 pass you will have all the benefits above, plus an Airport Express round trip ride.
+This pass will afford you to a one way 24 minutes ride on the Express Trains to Hong Kong Island, 3 days unlimited rides on the MTR and HK$20 worth on any other public transport.

-Once you're in Central Station, look for MTR exit K.Or, if you're coming from any other point of the city, take the MTR trains and get off at Admiralty MTR station.
-Take the Exit B the get on the special CityBus No. 629(HK$10.6) that will bring to the Park.
+Once you're in Central Station, look for MTR exit K. Or, if you're coming from any other point of the city, look for MTR trains station and take the Island Line trains then get off at Admiralty MTR station Exit B.

 You can get your tickets at the Admiralty Station Exit B before boarding the bus or at the ticket booths in the main entrance upon arriving at ocean park.